jeffersonnnn/crwn-clothing/README.md

-## Lesson-3
+## Lesson-5

-Going through our folder structure for the project, breaking out homepage component into smaller components
+Going over the concept of higher order components through use of the withRouter HOC from react-router-dom.

 # How to fork and clone